Community

 As we continue on our journey of honouring and implementing the Truth and Reconciliation Commission's Call to Action #92 - Business and Reconciliation, we’re proud to play a role in continuous growth, healing and uplifting legacies and livelihoods - both within our walls and beyond.
 Our dedication to listening, learning and adapting our business practices to support Indigenous Peoples is unwavering as our company promise is rooted in powering possibility for all.

-After seeking the advice of Indigenous community leaders and business professionals, we began building this strategy in 2017.
-It is supported by our internal Indigenous Relations Advisory Circle and Indigenous Team Member Network.
+After seeking the advice of Indigenous community leaders and business professionals, we began building the enterprise Indigenous Financial Services strategy in 2017.

 Committed Level

-ATB is currently at the Committed Level, Phase Three of the PAR program and is required to submit regular reports of our activities.
+ATB is currently at the Committed Level, Phase Three of the PAIR program and is required to submit regular reports of our activities.

-We anticipate that we will complete our reporting requirements to move from the Committed Phase and into the certified level of Bronze in 2023.
+The Inclusion & Reconciliation team and enterprise partners submitted ATB’s Progressive Aboriginal Relations (PAR) application on March 31, 2024.
 One of the activities as part of ATB’s PAR journey was to develop an Indigenous Financial Services Strategy that is focused on four pillars including cultural recognition, talent development, corporate inclusion and business engagement.

 Our four strategic pillars